Kowal Sentry Integration for Magento 2

 releasevalues between events and source maps. - Overly aggressive Replay sampling in production.

-- Leaving an example DSN in an active configuration.
+- Leaving the example DSN in an active configuration.

 Summary

-The safest approach is to start with backend monitoring, cautious frontend monitoring, and strict privacy settings.
-Once Sentry data becomes stable and readable, you can gradually increase trace sampling, Replay, and business context scope.
+The safest approach is to start with backend monitoring, cautious frontend monitoring, and restrictive privacy settings.
+Once the data in Sentry becomes stable and readable, you can gradually increase trace sampling, Replay, and the scope of business context.